 How to Invoke Your Rights

-If you have a request to invoke any of your rights listed above, contact the Clubhouse support team at [email protected] from the email address associated with your account.
+If you need a Data Processing Agreement (DPA) or otherwise have a request to invoke any of your rights as listed above, contact the Clubhouse support team at email@example.com from the email address associated with your account.

 Since Clubhouse is also a data processor, you may have a customer who needs to be removed from your Clubhouse account.
 In this case, you should still contact the Clubhouse support team at firstname.lastname@example.org to process this request.